How to Prepare, File a Tax Return with a 1099?

 Form 1099 is a tax form that is used to report income that you received, and which you need to report on your tax return.
 The payer sends the proper 1099 to the IRS, and a copy of the form to you.
 There are many different kinds of 1099.
 Each 1099 is designated by one or more letters (such as 1099-K or 1099-MISC), and each one is used to report different types of income.
 See descriptions of each 1099 form.

-What Do I Do with My 1099 Form?
+What to Do with a 1099 Form

 When you prepare your tax return, you will need to report all of the taxable income you have received during the tax year.
 Income information is provided to you on various forms, such as a W-2 or a 1099.
 A W-2 reports income you earned as an employee, but many other types of income are reported on a 1099 form.
 If you have income reported on a 1099, eFile.com will select the correct tax forms for you and help you fill them out.

-How Do I Enter Form 1099 Information on efile.com?
+How to Enter 1099 Information on eFile.com

 Note: The instructions below contain images and are not interactive.

-- Form 1099-SSA - Social Security
+- 1099-SSA - Social Security

-- Form 1099-MISC - Miscellaneous Income
+- 1099-MISC - Miscellaneous Income

-- Form 1099-DIV - Dividend Income
+- 1099-DIV - Dividend Income

-- Form 4852-Substitute for Form W-2/1099-R
+- 4852-Substitute for Form W-2/1099-R

-- Form 8889 - Health Savings Accounts (complete form using 1099-SA info)
+- 8889 - Health Savings Accounts (complete form using 1099-SA info)

 6. Enter the information from your paper form in the corresponding spaces on the 1099 form screen.
 See the "Help" box on the upper right of the screen for more information about each entry.

-5. Click the green "Save" button at the bottom of the 1099 screen when it's completed.
+7. Click the green "Save" button at the bottom of the 1099 screen when it's completed.

 If you need any further assistance, contact support.

-NOTE: A few of the less common 1099 forms do not have separate entry screens and the information must be entered directly on another form.
-The software will present you with the correct forms based on your answers to a series of "yes" or "no" questions.
+NOTE: A few of the less common 1099 forms do not have separate entry screens and the information must be entered directly on another form. eFile.com will present you with the correct forms based on your answers to a series of "yes" or "no" questions.
 If you do not know where to enter something, or if you have any trouble at all, please contact support.